apnadkarni/blt/man/vector.rst

   X* and *y* are the names input vectors representing the curve to be simplified.
-The lengths of both vectors must be the same.  *Tolerance* is a real number representing the tolerence.
+The lengths of both vectors must be the same.  *Tolerance* is a real number representing the tolerance.
 The default is "1.0".

   Reference: David Douglas and Thomas Peucker, "Algorithms for the reduction of the number of points required to represent a digitized line